Planning a summer weekend away? We’re answering all of your questions about how, when, and where to book your summer cottage weekend away.

 What are some great cottage destinations in Canada that many of us may have never considered?

 This summer, why not visit a new destination around Canada and explore outside of the city.
 Travel to Canada’s northern territories have been increasing in popularity and Yukon is stunning in the summer.
-While the summer isn’t the best time to see the Aurora Borealis in Northern Canada, enjoy a summer way under the midnight sun by traveling north to Yukon.
+While the summer isn’t the best time to see the Aurora Borealis in Northern Canada, enjoy a summer way under the midnight sun by travelling north to Yukon.
 Summer travellers to Yukon tend to plan road trips to the hot springs, Kluane National Park or north to the Gold Rush town of Dawson City.

 The Best Cottage Rentals in Canada